jenkinsci/ldap-plugin/README.md

-In such cases enabling caching may improve performance of Jenkins with the risk of delayed propagation of user changes from LDAP and increased memory usage on the controller.
+In such cases enabling caching may improve performance of Jenkins with the risk of delayed propagation of user changes from LDAP and increased memory usage on the Jenkins controller.

 Note: The default configuration is to leave the cache turned off.